datamapper/extlib/README.txt

 = extlib

-A support library for DataMapper and DataObjects.
+A support library for DataMapper, DataObjects and Merb.